waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Puzzle Mechanic:** The gym puzzle is solved by walking along the outer perimeter of the entrance room.
 The direction and sequence of these walks cause different trainers to appear and disappear, opening and closing paths.
 The correct sequence of perimeter walks and trainer battles is required to open the path to the main gym area.

 # Obstacles and Solutions
 - A strange tree blocks the road north of Goldenrod City (Route 35).
 It can be cleared using a SQUIRTBOTTLE, which is obtained from the Flower Shop after defeating Whitney.
+The Lass in the shop confirms this is the correct sequence of events.

 # Held Items
 - **QUICK CLAW:** Received from a Teacher in the National Park.
 When held by a Pokémon, it may allow them to attack first in battle.